mdn/content/files/en-us/games/tutorials/html5_gamedev_phaser_device_orientation/index.md

 The important thing to remember is that the framework is setting up helpful methods to speed up a lot of things like image manipulation or assets management, which would be a lot harder to do manually.

+> [!NOTE]
-> **Note:** You can read the [Building Monster Wants Candy](https://gamedevelopment.tutsplus.com/tutorials/getting-started-with-phaser-building-monster-wants-candy--cms-21723) article for the in-depth introduction to the basic Phaser-specific functions and methods.
+> You can read the [Building Monster Wants Candy](https://gamedevelopment.tutsplus.com/tutorials/getting-started-with-phaser-building-monster-wants-candy--cms-21723) article for the in-depth introduction to the basic Phaser-specific functions and methods.

 Back to game states: the line below is adding a new state called `Boot` to the game: